 Winding Creek continued to be used through the 50s as a sporting and cultural activity center for foxhunting and other equine-related events as well as farming.

 The estate fell into disrepair after Fleischmann's death in 1968, eventually becoming vacant.
 It took seven years for the Greenacres Foundation to complete repairs after its purchase, as the entire estate (stables, greenhouse, and all) underwent a full restoration to preserve the original building and its architecture.

 ARTISTS GUILD SHOW

-One of the annual events held at the Arts Center is the Greenacres Artists Guild Art Show, which runs from November 8th to the 17th.
+Among the annual events held at the Arts Center is the Greenacres Artists Guild Art Show.
 The show is one of the few times a year the center is open to the public with gallery hours.
-This year's theme is Cincinnati Masters: Old and New and will feature paintings from the Nipperts' private collection as well as new works completed by Artists Guild members.
+Past themes have included the likes of Cincinnati Masters: Old and New, which featured paintings from the Nipperts' private collection as well as new works completed by Artists Guild members.

 Founded in 2011, the Guild's purpose is to bring local artists together to encourage the highest standards of classical art in Cincinnati and to stimulate discussion and education for the benefit of artists, students, and the community.
 "The show was a chance for the members to showcase their work and give the public another chance to explore arts and the arts center," Wheeler says.

 The Nipperts were very supportive of art and artists from the region.
 For example, Louis Nippert helped save the murals from Union Terminal and Louise left a major endowment for CSO, Ballet, Opera, and May Festival in the form of the Louise Dieterle Musical Arts Fund.